heathershaw821/amy/README.md

 ## Configuration

-AmyBot is configured via a JSON file, `config.json`.
+Amy is configured via a JSON file, `config.json`.
 Here’s a sample:

 ```json
 {